 Although a natural stage of life menopause can cause a number of unwelcome symptoms.
 Please see separate found blog here: A magical menopause? | Higher Nature

 Drinking alcohol increases oestrogen in the body which effects conditions such as PCOS, and endometriosis.
-There is also an association between woman who have high alcohol intake and breast cancer.
+There is also an association between women who have high alcohol intake and breast cancer.

 When we eat refined sugars or carbohydrate (such as chocolate, white bread, white rice and biscuits) glucose from these foods gets absorbed into the blood at a very high rate.
 Our pancreas has to work very hard to produce lots of the hormone insulin to rapidly remove the glucose from the bloodstream.
 However often too much insulin is released causing a sudden drop in blood sugar levels (BSL).